kergoth/dotfiles/vim/bundle/autoformat/README.md

 * The default behaviour of gq is enabled again by removing the fallback on auto-indenting.
   Instead, the fallback is only used when running the command `:Autoformat`.
-* For HTML,XML and XHTML, the option `textwidth` is taken into account when formatting.
-  This extends the way the formatting style will match your current vim settings.

 ### March 16 2013